//

 Nupur Srivastava, VP of Product at Grand Rounds

-Long before she ever started obsessing over product features and worrying about design deadlines, Grand Rounds Senior Vice President of Product Nupur Srivastava spent her days — and evenings, weekends and holidays — obsessing over her jump shot and running drills in her hometown of Qurain.
+Long before she ever started obsessing over product features and worrying about design deadlines, Nupur Srivastava spent her days — and evenings, weekends and holidays — obsessing over her jump shot and running drills in her hometown of Qurain.
 Her hard work and dedication to the sport took her all the way to the Kuwait National Basketball team, where she played from 1999-2002 and learned the value of teamwork and how fun it is to win!

-Today, Nupur is the VP Product at Grand Rounds in San Francisco, where she leads the company’s product management and design teams.
+Today, Nupur is the Chief Operating Officer at Included Health in San Francisco, where she leads the company’s product management and design teams.
 As Nupur explains, “the company is on a mission to raise the standard of healthcare for everyone, everywhere.
-The Grand Rounds team goes above and beyond to connect and guide people to the highest quality healthcare available for themselves and their loved ones.
-By leveraging the power of data and technology, Grand Rounds creates products and services that make it easy for everyone to get the best possible healthcare experience.
+The team goes above and beyond to connect and guide people to the highest quality healthcare available for themselves and their loved ones.
+By leveraging the power of data and technology, we create products and services that make it easy for everyone to get the best possible healthcare experience.

 1. Hire slow and fire fast.